DOJ proposes congressional fix of Section 230 amid Trump's war on Twitter

 The Justice Department proposes clarifying language in Section 230 and replacing vague terms to better guide platforms, users and the courts.

-The second thing it does is incentivize social media platforms to crack down on illicit content online.
-The Justice Department said "platforms that purposely solicit and facilitate harmful criminal activity … should not receive the benefit of this immunity.
+The second thing the draft legislation does is incentivize social media platforms to crack down on illicit content online.
+The Justice Department said "platforms that purposely solicit and facilitate harmful criminal activity ... should not receive the benefit of this immunity.
 Nor should a platform receive blanket immunity for continuing to host known criminal content on its services, despite repeated pleas from victims to take action."

 And it provides more clarity on civil enforcement for Section 230.